General context, key principles and hot topics

-Law enforcement authorities in the UK generally try to co-operate with counterparties in foreign jurisdictions.
-Usually at the outset of an investigation, the authorities will agree whether one jurisdiction should take precedence in the investigation and prosecution of the matter (e.g., if the majority of the misconduct took place in that jurisdiction or in the jurisdiction of incorporation) or agree what aspect of a larger cross-border enquiry involving a corporate each will lead on if the case involves a number of components.
+Law enforcement authorities generally seek to co-operate with counterparties in foreign jurisdictions.
+Usually at the outset of an investigation, the authorities will agree whether one jurisdiction should take precedence in the investigation and prosecution of the matter (e.g., if the majority of the alleged misconduct took place in that jurisdiction or in the jurisdiction of incorporation) or agree which aspect of a larger cross-border enquiry involving a corporate each will lead on if the case involves a number of components.

 Even if it is agreed that the predicate offending in a matter should be prosecuted in one particular country, incidental offences, such as books and records offences, can still be prosecuted in the other jurisdictions.

 Ultimately, UK authorities are responsible for the conduct of their own investigations and prosecutions.
-The extent to which a decision by a foreign authority would influence a UK investigation will depend on the particular facts of the matter, the relationship between the UK and foreign authorities, and the relationship between the UK and the other country on a state or institutional level, including any history of co-operation in timely mutual legal assistance or the merits of establishing JITs under the coordination of Eurojust.
+The extent to which a decision by a foreign authority would influence a UK investigation will depend on the particular facts of the matter, the relationship between the UK and foreign authorities, and the relationship between the United Kingdom and the other country on a state or institutional level.

 Economic sanctions enforcement

 16 Describe your country’s sanctions programme and any recent sanctions imposed by your jurisdiction.

 On 31 December 2020, the United Kingdom introduced autonomous sanctions regimes following its departure from the European Union.
 These UK regimes are introduced under the Sanctions and Anti-Money Laundering Act 2018.